No products in the cart.

 Top with bacon crumbles (and probably a biscuit…I mean, it’s a special occasion).

-Humans take note: this icing is TO DIE FOR.
-Goodbye powdered sugar – hello peanut butter and greek yogurt!
-This icing + dark chocolate anything…I’m going to leave that thought right there for you.
+Seriously, this icing + dark chocolate anything…I’m going to leave that thought right there for you.
 Do what you will with it.

-The Pupcakes should hold up for 4-5 days if stored in an airtight container in a cool, shaded, dry spot.
+The pupcakes should hold up for 4-5 days if stored in an airtight container in a cool, shaded, dry spot.
 Peanut butter frosting should be stored separately, covered, and refrigerated.
 Frost immediately before serving.

 Consensus…?
 THOR APPROVED.

-Easy little treats like these are a great way to get your kids involved in the kitchen!
-For more ideas to help children of all ages learn basic kitchen skills visit our collection of hands-on kitchen activities for kids.
+For more ideas to help children of all ages learn basic kitchen skills, visit our collection of hands-on kitchen activities for kids.